-CT was maintained above 100% at all times the plant was providing water into the distribution system for January.
-Chlorine dose was decreased from 1.4 mg/L to 1.3 mg/L on January 3.
+CT was maintained above 100% at all times the plant was providing water into the distribution system for July.
+Chlorine dose remained at 1.3 mg/L.

 MWRA adjusts the alkalinity and pH of Wachusett water to reduce its corrosivity which minimizes the leaching of lead and copper from service lines and home plumbing systems into the water.
-MWRA's target for distribution system pH is 9.3; the target for alkalinity is 40 mg/l.
-Per DEP requirements, samples from the CWTP Fin B tap have a minimum compliance level of 9.1 for pH and 37 mg/L for alkalinity.
+MWRA's target for distribution system pH is 9.3; the target for alkalinity is 40 mg/L. Per DEP requirements, samples from the CWTP Fin B tap have a minimum compliance level of 9.1 for pH and 37 mg/L for alkalinity.
 Samples from 27 distribution system taps have a minimum compliance level of 9.0 for pH and 37 mg/L for alkalinity.
 Results must not be below this level for more than 9 days in a six-month period.
 MWRA tests finished water pH and alkalinity daily at the CWTP Fin B sampling tap.
 Distribution system samples are collected in March, June, September, and December.

-In January and over the past six-months, no sample results were below the target levels.
+In July and over the past six-months, no sample results were below the target levels.

-Bacteria & Chlorine Residual Results for Communities in MWRA Testing Program January 2010
+Bacteria & Chlorine Residual Results for Communities in MWRA Testing Program July 2010